 The South Yorkshire Pension Fund is administered by the South Yorkshire Pensions Authority (the Authority), known as the administering authority.
-The Authority worked with the fund's actuary, Hymans Robertson, to prepare this FSS which is effective from February 2023.
-It is a regulatory requirement for the Authority to prepare an FSS.
+The Authority worked with the fund's actuary, Hymans Robertson, to prepare this FSS which is effective from 17th March 2023.

+There's a regulatory requirement for the Authority to prepare an FSS.
 You can find out more about the regulatory framework in Appendix A. If you have any queries about the FSS, contact support@sypa.org.uk